eiffel-community/eiffel-intelligence/wiki/markdown/rules.md

 explanation can be found [here](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/merge-resolver-rules.md)

 ### ProcessRules
-This rule is used to append (_only additions or modifications, no deletions, of existing content at time rule is applied_) new key value pairs in the aggregated object based on existing values in the aggregation object.
+This rule is used to append new key value pairs in the aggregated object based on existing values in the aggregation object.
+Eiffel Intelligence will only perform additions or modifications or existing content in the aggregation, no delete operations will be performed.
 For example if you have aggregated the job finished time and job started time then you can create one more value for the computed duration so that other systems do not need to compute it.

 ### History Rules
 are used if you need to aggregate data from existing events